lmcmind85/CircuitPython/README.md

 ### Description & Code

-The goal is to have the serial monitor state the amount of times the sensor was interruped over a 4 second interval.
+The goal is to have the serial monitor state the total amount of times the sensor was interruped every 4 seconds.

 ```python
 from digitalio import DigitalInOut, Direction, Pull